E-Code-AI/e-code/replit.md

 # E-Code Platform

 ## Overview
 E-Code is a web-based collaborative IDE with AI assistance, offering code editing, terminal access, file management, and an autonomous AI agent.
-Its primary purpose is to facilitate rapid prototyping and education, aiming for enterprise-grade scalability, multi-provider AI model selection, real-time collaboration, robust security, and the ambition to provide autonomous workspace creation from a natural language prompt to a live preview, streaming progress in real-time.
-Key capabilities include a mobile IDE with full feature parity, VS Code parity features, robust streaming with AI providers, and comprehensive security.
+Its primary purpose is to facilitate rapid prototyping and education.
+The platform aims for enterprise-grade scalability, multi-provider AI model selection, real-time collaboration, robust security, and the ability to create autonomous workspaces from a natural language prompt to a live preview with streaming progress.
+Key capabilities include a mobile IDE with full feature parity and VS Code-level features.

 ## User Preferences
 - **Communication:** Simple, everyday language